ruby-cube/rue/packages/signals/README.md

 ## Table of Contents

 <aside>
-⚠️ <b>Note:</b> These docs use faux Typescript type definitions that aren’t actual usable TS types.
+⚠️ <b>Note:</b> These docs use faux TS type definitions that aren’t actual usable TS types.
 They are simplified types for the purpose of clarity.
 </aside>
 </br>
 </br>